onqtam/rcrl/README.md

 RCRL is a tiny engine for interactive C++ compilation and execution (implemented in just a few source files) and works on any platform with any toolchain - the main focus is easy integration.
 It supports:
 - interacting with the host application through dll-exported symbols
-- mixing includes, type/function definitions, persistent variable definitions and statements with side effects that are meant to reside in function scope
+- mixing includes, type/function definitions, persistent variable definitions and statements meant only for function scope

 It is an elegant alternative to [cling](https://github.com/root-project/cling) and everything that [uses it](https://github.com/inspector-repl/inspector).

+This repository is a demo project with GUI but the engine can be integrated in any way with host applications - code may be submitted even from external editors with full syntax highlighting and code completion!
+The goal was not to make a one-size-fits-all solution because that is hardly possible - but to demonstrate how the core of the RCRL engine (located in [```src/rcrl```](src/rcrl)) can be integrated.

-Checkout this [blog post](http://onqtam.com/programming/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp/) if you are curious how this works and watch the video.
+Checkout this [blog post](http://onqtam.com/programming/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp/) if you are curious how it works and how to integrate it.
+And watch this video:

 [![youtube video showcase](http://onqtam.com/assets/images/rcrl_youtube_thumbnail.png)](https://www.youtube.com/watch?v=HscxAzFc2QY)